Retirement Plans, Pensions and Annuities

 Upon completion of this course, you should be able to:

-- Describe the types and characteristics of qualified employee plans;
+- Distinguish between the types of qualified employee plans;

-- Explain the limits imposed on qualified employee plan contributions and benefits;
+- Recognize the limits imposed on qualified employee plan contributions and benefits;

-- Describe the requirements applicable to qualified employee plan loans and their tax treatment;
+- List the requirements applicable to qualified employee plan loans;

 - Apply the federal tax laws to qualified employee plan contributions and distributions;

 - Recognize the tax treatment of nonqualified annuity distributions; and

 - Identify the tax treatment of annuity contributions and distributions.

 Duration: 150 minutes